clawoflight/aursec/README.md

 Aursec can be used to verify sources by hand.
 However, our hope is that the major AUR helpers will catch on and make themselves extensible, or integrate aursec directly.

-In the mean time, you can use one like `bauerbill`, which supports custom hooks, and make one that calls aursec.
+In the mean time, you can use one like `bauerbill`, which supports custom hooks, and create one that calls aursec.
 We hope to provide example hooks for various AUR helpers in the future.

 Before using the program, ensure that `aursec-blockchain.service` is running and `aursec-blockchain-mine.timer` is enabled.